bitmovin/bitmovin-player-ui/README.md

 };

 const player = new Player(document.getElementById('container-id'), config);
-const myUiManager =UIFactory.buildDefaultUI(player);
+const myUiManager = UIFactory.buildDefaultUI(player);
 ```

 ### Building a custom UI structure

-Instead of using predefined UI structures from the `UIManager.Factory`, you can easily create a custom structure.
-For examples on how to create such UI structures, take a look at the `UIManager.Factory`.
+Instead of using predefined UI structures from the `UIFactory`, you can easily create a custom structure.
+For examples on how to create such UI structures, take a look at the `UIFactory` or `DemoFactory`.

 A simple example on how to create a custom UI with our default skin that only contains a playback toggle overlay (an overlay with a large playback toggle button) looks as follows: